 - A third recent graduate who participated in early pilot courses in Spoken Latin is now teaching History and Latin in a secondary school in Cork.

-Candidates should hold an honours primary degree with a 2H1 (or equivalent) in History, Classics, Art History or a related discipline.
-Candidates who hold an honours primary degree with a 2H2 will also be considered subject to the approval of the course selection committee.
+Candidates should hold a Second Class Honours Grade I in a primary honours degree (NFQ, Level 8) or equivalent in History, Classics, Art History or a related discipline.
+Candidates who hold a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) will also be considered under Recognition of Prior Learning (RPL) subject to the approval of the course selection committee.
 Some applicants who do not fulfil the usual entry requirements may be invited for interview to satisfy the selection committee of their suitability for the course.

 English Language Requirements: IELTS 6.5 with no individual section lower than 5.5 or TOEFL equivalent.

 Applicants that are non-native speakers of the English language must meet the university approved English language requirements available here.

 For applicants with qualifications completed outside of Ireland